 Good news: There’s really no wrong way to do it, promises Locascio.
 But there are a few things to keep in mind in order to get the most out of your massage.

 First off, she says, strip down above the waist and apply oil to your breasts and armpits.
-Companies are starting to produce products specifically for breast massage—natural body-care brand Poppy & Somebody has an oil, while herbal apothecary Urban Moonshine is launching its own organic option this May.
+Companies are starting to produce products specifically for breast massage—natural body-care brand Poppy & Somebody has an oil, and herbal apothecary Urban Moonshine has its own organic option.
 For something more lo-fi, Locascio likes calendula oil, but even coconut or olive oil will do in a pinch.

 “Start by cupping one hand just above your opposite breast so that your fingertips go into your armpit and your thumb is on the front of your chest,” says Locascio.
 “You’re basically cupping your pectoral muscle with your whole hand.
 Gently squeeze this area in a rhythmic pumping motion.”
 (Make sure to start here, so you’re clearing the lymph from your armpit first.)